terryaney/Documentation.Camelot/Nexgen/CalcEngines.md

 ### userEligibility Table

 All user eligiblity logic in the `RBLUser` tab is controlled by the `userEligibity` table.
 Each result table returned from this tab that has eligibility requirements will have a `eligibilityAll` and `eligibilityPlusAny` column availble to provide a comma delimitted list of eligibilites to evaluate.
-Each eligibility specified in these columns will have a `value` of `1` if the current user has eligibility/access to the current resource.
+Each eligibility specified in these columns will have a _truthy_ `value` if the current user has eligibility/access to the current resource.

-The `userEligibility` table in the 'global' BRD has the appropriate default value, but the actual value by finding the eligibility key inside the `<userEligibility>` input tab with a different value.
+The `userEligibility` table in the 'global' BRD can have default value, while the client BRDs can provide override and additional eligibilities during 'Client Override Calculation' that will ultimately end up in the `<userEligibility>` table during global and client BRD calculations.
 See [BRD Calculation Flow](#BRD-Calculation-Flow) for information on how eligibilites are specified between the combination of 'global' and 'user' BRDs.

 ### manualResults Table